October 13, 2025

 Features

-Built-in web browser: Research and save content directly onto your visual board without ever leaving the app
+Built-in web browser: Research and save content directly onto your visual board without ever leaving the app (press W to open)

 Auto-tagging system: Automatically organizes visual content by colors, subjects, and themes for easy retrieval